squint-cljs/squint/README.md

 Then compile and run (`run` does both):

 ```
-$ npx clvs run example.cljs
+$ npx squint run example.cljs
 true
 6
 ```

-Run `npx clvs --help` to see all command line options.
+Run `npx squint --help` to see all command line options.

 ## Why Squint